nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * It is optional to add students into the class when creating a tuition class.
 * The [timeslot](#44-timeslot) should follow the format "Ddd HH:mm-HH:mm".
+* The limit of a class should not exceed 1000.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 There should not be a space after each comma when listing multiple students.